top of page

 Psychiatry Lead

-Amy Egolf, M.D., is a child, adolescent, and adult psychiatrist working in the Intensive Program for OCD and Related Disorders at Bradley Hospital, as well as in the outpatient setting.
-Dr. Egolf is an assistant professor and the associate director of medical education for the Department of Psychiatry and Human Behavior at The Warren Alpert Medical School of Brown University.
-Dr. Egolf earned her B.A. from Wesleyan University in classics and her medical degree from The Icahn School of Medicine at Mount Sinai.
-She completed her adult psychiatry residency training at Mount Sinai and her child and adolescent psychiatry fellowship at Brown.
-Dr. Egolf joined the OCD Program following the completion of her training at Brown.
-In her free time, Dr. Egolf enjoys spending time with her daughter and husband in the great outdoors, traveling, and trying all the wonderful food the world has to offer both close to home in Providence and farther afield.
-She has a particular fondness for cappuccinos and always appreciates giving and receiving food and drink recommendations.
+Amy Egolf, M.D., is a child, adolescent, and adult psychiatrist specializing in obsessive-compulsive disorder and related disorders.
+She works in the Intensive Program for OCD and Related Disorders at Bradley Hospital and also treats patients in an outpatient setting.
+Additionally, Dr. Egolf serves as an assistant professor and associate director of medical education in the Department of Psychiatry and Human Behavior at The Warren Alpert Medical School of Brown University.
+Dr. Egolf earned her B.A. in classics from Wesleyan University and her medical degree from The Icahn School of Medicine at Mount Sinai.
+She completed her adult psychiatry residency at Mount Sinai and her child and adolescent psychiatry fellowship at Brown University, where she later joined the OCD Program upon completing her training.
+Outside of work, Dr. Egolf enjoys spending time outdoors with her husband and daughter, traveling, and exploring the diverse culinary offerings both in Providence and beyond.
+She has a particular love for cappuccinos and welcomes food and drink recommendations.

 psychologists & psychiatrists